Women and Equalities Committee recommendations

 What the Equality Act says about gender reassignment discrimination

-The Equality Act 2010 says that you must not be discriminated against because you are transsexual - that is your gender identity differs from the gender assigned to you at birth.
+The Equality Act 2010 says that you must not be discriminated against because you are transsexual, when your gender identity is different from the gender assigned to you when you were born.
+For example:

-- For example a person who was born female decides to spend the rest of his life as a man.
+- a person who was born female decides to spend the rest of his life as a man

 In the Equality Act it is known as gender reassignment.
 All transsexual people share the common characteristic of gender reassignment.